aindick/CS-230-Software-Design-The-Gaming-Room/README.md

 - How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

+  I approached it by using the software design document.
+I started by writing each part one by one and checking it over to make sure I was hitting each part the client wanted.
+I will definitely use a software design document again since it was super helpful with clearly listing out what the client needed to be done.